byuccl/BYU_PYNQ_PR_Video_Pipeline/README.md

 - Sobel
 - Threshold

-Source code will be avaiable in coming months with the potential to use High-Level Synthesis to design custom filters.
+Source code will be available  in coming months with the potential to use High-Level Synthesis to design custom filters.
 Go from a C file to a Partial Bit file in 20 to 30 mins.

 ## Quick Start